f-schroeder/website/content/home/resume.md

 The main topic of my work is computer graphics.
 I am especially focused on developing new photorealistic and real-time rendering techniques.

-As a student assistant I am supporting Prof. Dr. Müller and Kevin Keul at the University of Koblenz with their research on the Line Space datastructure for fast and efficient GPU ray tracing.
+As a student assistant I am supporting Prof. Dr. Müller and Kevin Keul at the University of Koblenz with their research on the Line Space data structure for fast and efficient GPU ray tracing.
-This also includes research in BVHs, two-level datastructures, recursive grids and octrees.
+This also includes research in BVHs, two-level data structures, recursive grids and octrees.

 Please also refer to my personal projects above and on [GitHub](https://github.com/f-schroeder).